Free SEO tools

 These three tools each foreground a different slice of that rule surface — but the underlying per-template aggregation runs in every one.

-Open tool →What these tools actually detect
+What these tools actually detect

 Programmatic SEO sites get demoted for a small, well-defined set of reasons, and almost all of them trace back to Google's SpamBrain system — the machine-learning spam classifier Google rolled out in 2018 and re-architected to score pages, not just links.
 The same classifier drives scaled-content-abuse demotions and powers site-reputation-abuse enforcement against parasite-SEO landing pages.
-If your site is templated, your audit needs to mirror how SpamBrain reasons about templates — and that is exactly what v0.6 does: it audits your templates, not your URLs.
+If your site is templated, your audit needs to mirror how SpamBrain reasons about templates — and that is exactly what pseolint does: it audits your templates, not your URLs.

 The whole engine is MIT-licensed on GitHub, so anything you run in the browser here you can also run locally against pre-deploy builds, in CI, or via the Model Context Protocol server.
 The JSON report contains every finding, every rule reference, and a deterministic severity score between 0 and 100.